-11.7 Application Zone
+4.5.7 Application Zone

-Normal users can click Application Zone to go to the management page of installed, non-built-in packages.
+Administrators can click Application Zone to go to a screen where you can enable or disable various applications for file sharing and downloading.
+Normal users can go to the management page of installed, non-built-in packages.

-Figure 89 Application Zone
+Figure 47 Application Zone